 What does WRAP stand for?

 WRAP stands for Wellness Recovery Action Planning.
-It’s a prevention and wellness process developed by a group of people in the late 1990s.
-The group were looking for ways to better manage their mental health and wellbeing.
-Together with Mary Ellen Copeland they created a tool that anyone can use.
-WRAP helps you discover, explore and enhance your wellbeing.
+It’s a prevention and wellness process developed in the late 1990s by a group of individuals seeking ways to better manage their mental health and wellbeing.
+Together with Mary Ellen Copeland, they created a tool anyone can use to enhance their wellness, self-awareness, and personal growth.

-To find out more about WRAP, you can read about it here.
+To find out more about WRAP, click here.

 Who can attend a WRAP course?